A photograph of a person sitting on a couch in jeans and a white long sleeve, clutching at their lower side with both hands.

 Q: What are the symptoms?

 A: Since most ovarian cysts are small, they typically don’t cause symptoms.
-But if they grow, you may have symptoms.
+But if they grow, you may develop symptoms such as:

 Q: How are ovarian cysts diagnosed and treated?